thenomain/Rhost-Support-Systems/0 - Starter Functions/README.md

 Does this do anything inside a folder?
+Yes.
+Huh.
+Didn't know that.